By David-Chyddy Eleke

 I sincerely think that Nnewi, Anambra and Nigeria have lost a great man.
 His footprint will remain on the sands of time for a very long time.

 This man didn’t look to me like someone who planned to die soon.
-Three day before his death, he sent me a message commending Tinubu for the passage of the South East Development Commission bill.
+Three day before his death, he sent me a message commending Tinubu for the passage of the South East Development Commission bill, and as usual, he asked me to make it go viral.
+It should the same day he traveled abroad, and never returned.

-He has just too many plans, but death happened.
+He had just too many plans, but death happened.

-On Saturday evening, I joined others for a night of tribute organized by media practitioners in honour of Ubah, and it dawned on me that he has truly gone.
-I was moved to tears when many testified to his contributions to their lives, but one needs to be consoled that God ultimately directs happenings in the world from his supreme throne.
+Last Saturday evening, I joined others for a night of tribute organized by media practitioners in his honour, and it dawned on me that he has truly gone.
+I was moved to tears when many testified to his contributions in their lives, but one needs to be consoled that God ultimately directs happenings in the world from his supreme throne.